 Successful completion of the exam after a step will allow you to proceed to the next step of the training.

 The EAU Working Group on Laparoscopic Surgery is currently developing and validating a structured intermediate laparoscopic curriculum (LUSs2).
-After a thorough cognitive task analysis of 5 intermediate procedures, we are performing a Delphi consensus.
+After a thorough cognitive task analysis and Delphi consensus on 5 intermediate procedures (VU Anastomosis, Hilum Dissection, Major Vessel Injury Repair, Renal Tumour Enucleation, Pyeloplasty) we are developing and validating training protocols based on the best practice and conclusions.
 Simultaneous models will be developed and validated for supporting these intermediate task to be performed in the near future within the EAU/ESU.

 EAU Working group laparoscopy